If you are applying for this course from within the UK/EU click Apply Now

 Staff use their real-world experience to enhance the already excellent teaching and support, which is enriched by research into areas such as manufacturing systems and advanced maintenance.

 Please contact us to discuss part-time options.

 Teaching methods include lectures, seminars, group work, laboratory projects and e-learning.
 We encourage you to develop independent study skills.
-You will also have opportunities to present ideas to other students and develop concepts within groups.
+You will also have opportunities to present ideas to other students and develop concepts in groups.

-As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
+As well as assessments that count towards your degree, there are also ongoing assessments for feedback and consolidating your learning.
 Assessment methods include exams and projects.